Earn up to 50 hours of CME with OMED On-Demand through Dec. 31, 2024 | LEARN MORE

 The AOA’s CME program focuses on growing knowledge, refining skills and increasing awareness of osteopathic medicine.

-Please note: CME Sponsors have one year from the completion date of an activity to report data, but must report all data by March 31, 2022 to be applied to the 2019-2021 CME Cycle.
+Please note: CME Sponsors have one year from the completion date of an activity to report data, but must report all data by March 31, 2025, to be applied to the 2022-2024 CME Cycle.

 The AOA Board of Trustees establishes accreditation policy for osteopathic CME sponsors.
 The Bureau of Osteopathic Education has been delegated authority by the AOA Board of Trustees to review standards and procedures for accreditation of osteopathic CME sponsors.

-Notice to ACCME and AAFP CME Providers
+Notice to ACCME and AAFP CME providers

 The AOA automatically recognizes AMA PRA Category 1 Credit™ as AOA Category 2 credit.
 The Accreditation Council for Continuing Medical Education (ACCME) providers that are sponsoring an AMA PRA Category 1™ program do not need to request pre-approval from the AOA to publicize that their programs will receive AOA Category 2 credit.